JMOrbegoso/wish-list-api/README.md

     <img src="https://img.shields.io/badge/Docker-informational?style=flat&logo=docker&logoColor=white" alt="Docker badge"/>
 </p>

-Wish List API is a backend API to post wishes, you can publish and keep track of them, recording the progress you make, until you fulfill them.
+Wish List API is a backend REST API where you can publish your wishes, share them, and keep them on track, recording the progress you make, until you fulfill them.

 ## ✨ Features